 The examinations will be in the form of two written papers each 1 hour 15 minutes long.
-The papers will include a mixture of multiple choice questions, a number of structured short answers and further extended questions.
+The papers will include a mixture of multiple

 Paper 1.
 The Human Body and Movement in Physical Activity and Sport.

 Paper 2.
 Socio-Cultural Influences and Well Being in Physical Activity and Sport.